In this article:

 In this example, Heavy CDR3 is the field we are filtering on, NOT LIKE is the operator, and %\\*% is the value.

-Examples of multiple search queries
+Examples of layered search queries

 ['Chain'] = 'Heavy' AND ['Fully Annotated'] = 'Yes'